canstainer/CharlyTTS-Alpha/OAuth_Permissions.md

 # OAuth Permissions and Data Handling

-"CharlyTTS's use and transfer of information received from Google APIs adheres to the Google API Services User Data Policy (https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+> CharlyTTS's use and transfer of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 This document describes the OAuth permissions requested by CharlyTTS, the functions that use them, and how user data is handled.